Iowa Factory Accident Lawyer

 Why consider a personal injury claim?
 Sometimes, it’s the only way to get full compensation.
 In other cases, you may deserve compensation for non-economic damages like pain and suffering, which work comp benefits will not cover.
 Keep in mind that, to file a successful personal injury claim, you will have to prove that someone else’s negligence caused your injuries.

 Your Iowa factory accident lawyer can help you determine which type of claim is best for your unique situation.

 The assistance of an experienced lawyer at Pothitakis Law Firm, PC can mean the difference between failure and thriving after your factory accident.

 Let us investigate your case and ensure that you are able to receive the monetary benefits you deserve.
-You can schedule a free claim evaluation with an Iowa factory accident lawyer today by giving us a call at 1-866-753-4692 or filling out the contact form we have provided at the bottom of this page.
+You can schedule a free claim evaluation with an Iowa factory accident lawyer today by giving us a call at (319) 209-9197 or filling out the contact form we have provided on this page.

 After hearing, the Deputy Workers’ Compensation Commissioner entered an award fully in favor of the Claimant finding him permanently and totally disabled.
 The Decision resulted in an award with the present value of in excess of $1 million.
 In addition, the Defendants were ordered to pay the Claimant’s medical expenses for the remainder of his life.